Association for Renaissance Martial Arts: National Training Program

 The National Training Program acts as the core instructive curriculum of ARMA, offering basic fundamental knowledge to participants so that they may study and progress on their own.
 The program content is a composite approach derived from the teachings of a variety of historical masters, and specifically designed for students and practitioners over extended distances who are without the benefit of competent instruction or practice partners.
-All of the knowledge required for rank advancement within the ARMA is covered in the NTP.

 The National Training Program provides training in six main areas, each featuring some subsets.
-These are the Longsword (NTP 1.x), the Sword and Dagger (NTP 2.x), the Rapier (NTP 3.x), unarmed fighting (NTP 4.x), dagger fighting (NTP 5.x), and armoured fighting (NTP 6.x).
+These are the Longsword, the Sword and Dagger, the Rapier, unarmed fighting, dagger fighting, and armored fighting.
 However, the ARMA currently focuses on the Longsword, Sword and Dagger, and the Rapier as foundational instructional principles.

 Uniform and Rankings

 The uniform worn by members of the ARMA consists of a red T-shirt and black sweatpants.

 Non-members who practice with ARMA study groups are encouraged to wear a white T-shirt and black sweatpants.
 ARMA members of Provost rank wear instead a black T-shirt with red pants.
 (Senior students may also assume this uniform when offering instruction at official seminars.)
 There is also a recognized but optional ARMA formal "dress uniform," which consists of period-style clothing in the same color scheme.

-ARMA ranking is somewhat informal, and is based on the four-tiered system employed by the London Company of Masters, "Scholar", "Free Scholar", "Provost" and "Master".
+ARMA ranking is somewhat informal and is based on the four-tiered system employed by the London Company of Masters, "Scholar", "Free Scholar", "Provost" and "Master".

 All ARMA members are considered to possess the rank of "Scholar".
 Scholars who achieve sufficient command of the Armatura and basic principles of the ARMA program, and a matching knowledge of the fighting manuals and historical masters, are advanced to the rank of "Scholar Adept".
 Scholar Adepts who demonstrate considerable expertise in all areas of the ARMA training program and an advanced knowledge of the source material are considered for "Free Scholar" rank.
 Testing for either rank involves an extensive oral examination and the physical demonstration of technique, as determined by the instructors conducting the test.
 Qualifying for Free Scholar rank also requires a Prize Playing.
 Free Scholar testing may be administered by any Free Scholar.
 Free Scholar certification requires the oversight of two or more Free Scholars or the Director; by custom, as many Free Scholars as can be gathered are present to oversee such a test.